C-R-T Fractionalization, Fermions, and Mod 8 Periodicity: Domain wall dimensional reduction

 \cred{We assume that the fermion parity $(-1)^{\rF}$ is not spontaneously broken, if the C, R, and T symmetries are spontaneously broken $\Z_4$ symmetries (they are $\Z_2$ or $\Z_4$ symmetries in our assumption, see Lemma \ref{order}), then there are still only two degenerate ground states.} We consider the mass profile (see \Fig{fig:mass-profile}) which can be spontaneously or explicitly generated, and see which symmetry is broken by mass.

-If $d$ is odd, then we limit ourselves to consider only the broken symmetry $\U$ by mass, see \Fig{fig:domain-wall}.
+If the spacetime dimension $d$ is odd, the conventional Dirac and Majorana mass terms break part of the C, R, or T symmetries, then we will denote the broken symmetry generator S$_b$ as the generator of a part of the broken C, R, or T symmetries broken by the mass term.\footnote{Note that the broken symmetry may not form a group.
+But we consider the broken symmetry generated by S$_b$ that forms a cyclic group.} See \Fig{fig:domain-wall}.

+We will denote $\text{S}_b$ ($b$ for broken) as the broken symmetry \jw{(in the bulk)}, and $\text{S}_p$ ($p$ for preserved) as the preserved symmetry \jw{(both in the bulk and on the domain wall)}.
+If there are exactly two broken symmetries $\text{S}_{b_1}$ and $\text{S}_{b_2}$ among the C, R, or T symmetries, then by the CRT theorem, $\text{S}_{b_1} \cdot \text{S}_{b_2}$ is preserved, namely \bea \text{S}_{b_1} \cdot \text{S}_{b_2}=\text{S}_p. \eea

 First, we consider Dirac fermions.
-By \Table{table:CRT-break-Dirac}, the Dirac mass term breaks the C and R symmetries for $d=1\mod4$ and breaks the R and T symmetries for $d=3\mod4$.
-For $d=1\mod4$, we consider $\U=\rC$ or $\rR$.
-For $d=3\mod4$, we consider $\U=\rT$ or $\rR$.
-Next, we consider Majorana fermions.
-By \Table{table:CRT-break-Majorana}, the Majorana mass term breaks the R and T symmetries for $d=3\mod8$.
-In this case, we consider $\U=\rT$ or $\rR$.
+By \Table{table:CRT-break-Dirac}, the Dirac mass term breaks part of the C, R, or T symmetries for $d=1\mod4$ and for $d=3\mod4$. \\ $\bullet$ For $d=1\mod4$ Dirac fermion, the Dirac mass term breaks the C and R symmetries, we consider $\text{S}_b=\rC$ or $\rR$.\\ $\bullet$ For $d=3\mod4$ Dirac fermion, the Dirac mass term breaks the T and R symmetries, we consider $\text{S}_b=\rT$ or $\rR$.\\